Emm-Anuel100/Roadmechs/README.md

 A **web app** that helps drivers **quickly find nearby mechanics based on their current location** when their vehicle breaks down, with **Cardano (ADA) payment integration** for transparent and digital transactions.

-This project is built as an **MVP / demo**, focused on solving real roadside problems while demonstrating Cardano payment integration.
+This project is built as an **MVP**, focused on solving real roadside problems while demonstrating Cardano payment integration.

 ---